 Required Application Materials

-Online Application, which will include submission of your prescreening recording, unofficial transcripts, DMA Statement of Purpose, DMA Writing Sample, artistic resume (including a brief repertoire list), English proficiency documentation (if applicable), contact information for your letters of recommendation, and the application fee of $120.
+Online Application (available in early September), which will include submission of your prescreening recording, unofficial transcripts, DMA Statement of Purpose, DMA Writing Sample, artistic resume (including a brief repertoire list), English proficiency documentation (if applicable), contact information for your letters of recommendation, and the application fee of $120.
 These items should all be uploaded to the online application; please do not mail any items to NEC.

 All DMA applicants in performance must submit a video prescreening recording as part of the online application by December 1.
 For majors that do not have explicit DMA prescreening requirements listed in their Audition Requirements, please follow the live audition requirements.
 After review of the prescreening recording, qualified applicants will be invited to present a live audition and take the DMA entrance exams at NEC.
 Applicants in Music Theory and Composition must submit written materials and compositions by December 1.
 Following faculty review, qualified applicants will be invited to NEC to interview and take the DMA entrance exams.